 Creating Snapshots Manually

 Veeam Backup for Google Cloud allows you to manually create snapshots of VM instances.
-Each snapshot is saved to the same region in which the protected VM instance resides.
+Each snapshot is saved to the multi-regional location closest to the region in which the original VM instance resides.

 To manually create a cloud-native snapshot of a VM instance, do the following:

 - Navigate to Resources > VM.

 - Select the necessary instance and click Take Snapshot Now.

 For a VM instance to be displayed in the list of available instances, it must reside in any of the regions added to a backup policy as described in section Creating Backup Policies.

 - In the Take Snapshot Now window: